-Going Concern Section 4 - Cash Position
+Going Concern Section 3 - Cash Position

-Surrey Police had a cash equivalent balance of £26.9m at 31 March 2022.
-This includes £25.7m held for investment by Surrey County Council available within 24 hours.
-Surrey Police has no long term non-property investments.
+Surrey Police had a cash equivalent balance of £34.1m at 31 March 2023 compared to £27.0m at 31 March 2022.
+This includes £32.83m held for investment by Surrey County Council available within 24 hours (£25.7m at 31 March 2022).
+Surrey Police has no long-term non-property investments.
 Whilst there is uncertainty on income, Surrey Police remains confident in its ability to maintain sufficient cash for its services throughout the medium term and has a borrowing strategy in place to borrow against capital investment as necessity arises.
 Surrey Police is also able to borrow short term for cash flow purposes if needed.

-In a 'stressed' case scenario whereby income is constrained further in the event of continued pandemic conditions, and income recovering only very slowly, Surrey Police has sufficient levels of reserves and investments that it would not run out of cash during 2023/24.
+In a 'stressed' case scenario whereby income is constrained Surrey Police has sufficient levels of reserves and investments that it would not run out of cash in the short-term.

-Going Concern Section 5 - Conclusion
+Going Concern Section 4 - Conclusion

-These accounts have been prepared on a going concern basis, with the projected underspend and targets in 2022/23 within the level of general useable reserves and a plan to produce a balanced budget in 2023/24.
+As a result of this assessment these accounts have been prepared on a going concern basis, Surrey Police has adequate reserves and a plan to produce a balanced budget in 2024/25.